ewbarnard/dragons/README.md

 # Here Be Dragons: Finding the Joy in Software Development

 [Click Here for slide deck as PDF](slide-decks/2021-04-midwest-php-dragons.pdf) for offline viewing.
+*Use the "download" button if it says "something went wrong".*

 There's a strong tendency toward "gate keeping" right now in the 2020s.
 Senior developers warn "there be dragons" while announcing a "hands off" policy toward the crucial areas of the code base.
 You and I need to get past that.
 Where's the